 His philosophy is built on the belief that we as humans should first love one another, regardless of race or nationality or any other collectivist differences.
 Therefore, we should profoundly respect the sanctity of all human life and God-given human rights, whether in the womb or in a foreign land.
 We should also respect others' choices in their own personal lives, as we would have them respect ours, whether or not we agree with them.
 The refusal to use government force to enforce our own opinions against others, and rather, the choice to be the "salt of the earth," the "light of the world," and lead others by example, is a principle that holds true on both the individual and international levels, and is one of the greatest manifestations of love.

 Calen is a diehard sports fan (go Hokies!), a music lover, an entrepreneur, and an innovator.
 He constantly has new ideas to better the world.
 He enjoys Christian apologetics, libertarian studies, and generally stretching the limits of his brain.
 He has also created numerous websites, political and otherwise, as a side hobby.

 He most admires historical men of love and peace such as Jesus Christ, Mohandas Gandhi, and Martin Luther King, Jr.; revolutionaries like Patrick Henry, Thomas Jefferson, George Washington, Andrew Jackson; rebels and thinkers such as Henry David Thoreau, Ayn Rand, Ludwig von Mises, F.A.
-Hayek, Murray Rothbard, Milton Friedman; as well as modern-day American patriots such as Congressman Ron Paul, Judge Andrew Napolitano, and Michael Badnarik.
+Hayek, Murray Rothbard, Milton Friedman; as well as modern-day American patriots such as Congressman Ron Paul and Judge Andrew Napolitano.

 Calen doesn't plan to head to DC to make friends or become a career politician.
 He doesn't even like it there.
 Instead, he plans to overturn the moneychangers' tables and be a voice of reason calling out in the wilderness.